dathbe/MMM-CustomMessage/README.md

-## MMM-CustomMessage
+# MMM-CustomMessage

 This module allows you to post a message to MagicMirror either by MagicMirror² API post or manual update (entering text onscreen).

 ![Example Image](example1.png)

-Features:
+## Features

 * You can update the mirror display in real time (Live), as it's running, without quitting or reloading MM.
 * You can use multiple instances by simply adding another config entry.
 * Each instance can have its own heading.
 Headers are self-centering.
 * The module has an API allowing for messages to be set remotely with a POST request.
 For example, you could use the API combined with Microsoft Power Automate to set a message on the screen whenever a message is sent to a specific teams channel.
 * The module has a reset function that can allow for the message to be cleared automatically at a specified time daily.
 * The module has a history option to allow the last sent message to survive browser reloads/systems restarts.
 * You can specify custom CSS by editing the MMM-CustomMessage.css file in this module's CSS folder

 ## Requirements and recommendations